 - 11 minute treatment time.

-Amazon has 61 customer reviews, with a respectable average rating of 4.3 out of 5 stars.
-On Costco’s site, customers give the HairMax Ultima 9 LaserComb an average rating of 3.8/5, based on 78 reviews.
-Walmart currently has the best price for this product at $193, with an average rating of 4.2/5 based on 48 votes.
-On the manufacturer’s own site, 73 customers have rated the product at 4.3/5 as of today.
+Amazon has 611 customer reviews, with a respectable average rating of 4.1 out of 5 stars.
+On Costco’s site, customers in the past gave the HairMax Ultima 9 LaserComb an average review of 3.8/5, but it is no longer on sale.
+Walmart currently has a refurbished Hairmax Prima 9 Classic LaserComb for sale at just $145.
+On the manufacturer’s own site, 204 customers have rated the product at 4.3/5 as of today.
+Best Buy has 4 reviews averaging 4.5/5.

-I am honestly quite surprised at these reviews.
-An average of 4.2/5 across the diverse list of vendors I listed above is quite impressive for a laser product.
+I am honestly quite surprised at these HairMax LaserComb reviews.
+An average of 4.2/5 across the diverse list of vendors and retailers that I listed above is quite impressive for a laser product.
 In online hair loss forum reports, a large number of people seem to say that they did not benefit from laser treatment for hair growth.

 HairMax’s newest LaserComb model is the Ultima 12.
-On Amazon, it has a rating of just 2.4 out of 5 stars, although based on only 6 customers.
+On Amazon, it has a rating of 4.1 out of 5 stars, based on 97 customers.
+Current offer comes with a 15% off coupon.
 An older now inactive page on Amazon had an average rating of 4/5 across 25 reviews in 2019.
 The price of the Ultima 12 LaserComb is around $395 across various sites.

 The main advantage of Ultima 12 over Ultima 9 is that while the former has 12 lasers, the latter has 9.
 Treatment time is just 8 minutes with the Ultima 12, versus 11 minutes with the Ultima 9.